-IPI (Iowa Prison Industries) is the work arm of the Iowa Department of Corrections, providing offenders with the opportunity for Building Brighter Futures, through our work training programs.
+IPI (Iowa Prison Industries) is the work arm of the Iowa Department of Corrections, providing incarcerated individuals with the opportunity for Building Brighter Futures through our work training programs.

-IPI’s work training programs are one of the most successful programs in reducing recidivism – the likelihood that a released offender will return to prison.
-Since more than 90% of Iowa’s offenders will eventually be released (almost 5,000 every year), the work programs of IPI are vital to the safety and security of Iowa.
+IPI’s work training programs are one of the most successful programs in reducing recidivism – the likelihood that a released individual will return to prison.
+Since more than 90% of Iowa’s prison population will eventually be released (almost 5,000 every year), the work programs of IPI are vital to the safety and security of Iowa.
 Statistics show that 34.2% of these released inmates return to prison with 3 years, but work training reduces this number by 8%.

-IPI is 100% self-funding and relies on the sales of our products and services to fund these valuable offender training programs.
-IPI’s programs and services are only available to purchase by governmental agencies, school districts, non-profit groups and employees of these organizations.
+IPI is 100% self-funding and relies on the sales of our products and services to fund these valuable incarcerated individual training programs.

 Iowa Prison Industries has an Advisory Board consisting of private citizens representing banking, education, agriculture, labor, voc-education and one member of the parole board.
 Board meetings are held quarterly and are open to the public.